Hydroponic Gardening For Beginners - The Definitive Guide

-Hydroponics operates on a premise that as long as you are able to provide with what they need, plants will grow well.
+Hydroponics operates on the premise that as long as you are able to provide with what they need, plants will grow well.

 In this sense, Hydroponics is invented to rule out the influence of mother nature - It can be placed in a controlled growing environment.

-Hydroponics replaces the soil with water and the growing mediums.
-The growing mediums can be perlite, sand, rockwool, etc. Their main role is to transfer the nutrients in the water and keep the roots oxygenated.
+Hydroponics replaces the soil with water and the growing media.
+The growing media can be perlite, sand, rockwool, etc. Their main role is to transfer the nutrients in the water and keep the roots oxygenated.

-Nutrients are added in the water and are moved to the growing mediums and through the plant roots usually by a pump.
+Nutrients are added in the water and are moved to the growing media and through the plant roots usually by a pump.
 The interval of each action is often set by a timer.

 There are several Hydroponic systems, but they all work as per to the above principle.